vivarium-collective/vivarium-core/doc/guides/processes.rst

 ``next_update`` MUST return a single dictionary, the update that describes how the modeled mechanism would change the model state over the specified time.
-The update dictionary MUST be of the same form as the :ref:`default state dictionary <constructor-ports-schema>`, though with the dictionaries of schema keys replaced with update values.
+The update dictionary MUST be of the same form as the :ref:`ports schema dictionary <constructor-ports-schema>`, though with the dictionaries of schema keys replaced with update values.
 Also, variables that do not need to be updated can be excluded.